 Child abuse is a serious matter that is prosecuted very heavily under the law.
 The courts will not hesitate to terminate a parent’s rights if they are found to be abusing their children.
 The most visible form of abuse is physical, but any conduct that is seen to be harmful to the child’s emotional, physical, or mental health can considered abuse in many cases.

 If a parent is convicted of a crime and incarcerated for a long period of time, their role as a parent is obviously diminished and they will not be able to adequately care for their child’s needs.
 In this instance, the courts may decide to revoke the parental rights and award custody to the other parent or another suitable guardian.

 - When the Child Has Been Adjudicated as a Dependent

 If the child is an adjudicated dependent and the parents have not been compliant with the case plan, the child parents may have their parental rights terminated by the courts.
 Continuing progress and compliance of the case plan is necessary in order for parents to maintain parental rights of adjudicated minors.

-At the Law Office of Frank P. Remsen, P.A., we are dedicated to providing clients throughout Central Florida with excellent legal representation in the practice areas of divorce/family law and criminal defense.
+At the Remsen Family Law Firm, we are dedicated to providing clients throughout Central Florida with excellent legal representation in the practice areas of divorce/family law and criminal defense.
 For more information call 352-243-1247.